 Mix compost and seeds in bowl, add clay and water.
 Roll small balls – less than the size of a golf ball.
 You can roll the balls in a light mix of small seeds for decoration and extra chances at germination!

 In spring, throw the bombs into garden corners a couple of days before rain, or into a pot and then water, when temperatures are warming up.
 If balls are going to be kept for a while, dry in a cool dark place once dry so seeds don’t germinate in storage.

 Seed bombs are great for kids to have fun playing with and learning about seeds, and to watch plants pop up.
 It’s a great way to get kids excited about seeds.

-Please keep seed bombs away from bush land including suburban bush land.
+Please keep seed bombs away from bush land, waterways, public parks and other sensitive areas of our fabulous bush capital, including suburban bush land.

 Just like growing anything, germination and success will be variable so make lots and lots and be generous with the amount of seed you use to increase your chances!